jonas-grgt/Clique/README.md

 # CLIQUE - README [UNRELEASED]
 ## INTRODUCTION
-Clique is my mini CLI framework aimed at beautifying CLI applications in Java.
+Clique is my dependency free mini CLI framework aimed at beautifying CLI applications in Java.

 ## Why Clique?
 Raw ANSI codes are ugly and hard to read plus Java doesn't have great CLI tooling for ANSI codes: